joeactuary/learningHub/README.md

-# Learning Git and GitHub  This is the Second Branch
+# Learning Git and GitHub  This is the Main Branch
 This is the repository for the LinkedIn Learning course Learning Git and GitHub.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Learning Git and GitHub][lil-thumbnail-url]